olgaako/Portfolio/README.md

 # portfolio
-This is my portfolio meant to show my work on my portfolio
+This is my portfolio built from scratch with HTML, CSS, and a smidge of Java